apache/shenyu-website/community/8-release-guide.md

 **4. Finish Docker release**

 > Note: After clicking publish in Github, the Docker image will be automatically created in [Workflow](https://github.com/apache/shenyu/blob/master/.github/workflows/docker-publish.yml) (docker-publish-dockerhub).
-> We need to pay attention to whether the workflow is successfully executed.
+> We just need to pay attention to whether the workflow is successfully executed.
 If it is successful, skip the following Docker release steps; if the execution is unsuccessful, you need to manually execute the following commands.

 Install [Docker](https://docs.docker.com/get-docker/).